GlenDC/cgreader/README.md

 ##### Examples

-    // run len(in) amount of times the target program
+    // run len(input) amount of times the target program
     // with each time a different input file. func RunTargetPrograms(input []string, trace bool, program TargetProgram)